 I get it.
 You are busy trying to deliver your key services for your business and the last thing on your mind is “doing” Facebook for your business on top of everything else.
-It always seems so complicated and time consuming!
+It always seems so complicated and

 What if I told you that you only need a maximum of 5 minutes a day to get your Facebook content sorted?
 Of course, like everything in marketing if you spend heaps more time and money you will get better results.
 However, this strategy is sort of like the “4 Ingredients” version of Facebook content marketing.
 It isn’t fancy – but it gets the job done.

 Unless you have been living under a rock for the past few years, you know that Facebook is where the majority of people in the online world hang out.
 This makes it the ideal place for businesses to also hang out.
 After all, good businesses follow the hungry crowd.

 The only hassle is that Facebook is in business to make money.
 The way they make money from